Crowlingo/PyCrowlingo/README.md

 ### Pipeline

-If you need to analyse a text through different services, it can be cumbersome to call the API for every step of processing.
+If you need to analyze texts through different services, it can be cumbersome to call the API for every step of processing.
 Gain some speed and productivity by using a Pipeline.
 It allows you to create a workflow of processing for your data.
 To do so, you have to use the ApiModels instead of the client function.